 Many people (especially children) experience ear infections, which can be painful and uncomfortable.
 Have you wondered about the relationship between ear infections and hearing loss?
-If so, read on to discover what causes these unpleasant infections and whether or not they may cause permanent hearing loss in either children or adults.
+If so, read on to discover what causes ear infections and whether or not they may cause permanent hearing loss.

 Causes of ear infections

-According to the Mayo Clinic, bacterial and viral infections such as colds and the flu can spread to the middle ear.* This is what causes an ear infection.
-In some circumstances, allergies may also perpetuate the problem due to swelling and congestion.
+According to the Mayo Clinic, bacterial and viral infections such as colds and the flu can spread to the middle ear1, which can lead to an ear infection.
+In some circumstances, allergies can make infection symptoms worse due to swelling and congestion.

-The eustachian tubes, which run from the middle ear to the throat, serve to move air and secretions between the ear and the throat.
-In the event of an infection, these become swollen and are unable to regulate pressure and fluid throughout the system.* The American Academy of Otolaryngology states this creates a buildup of fluid in the middle ear, and if bacteria or viral cells invade the fluid this is what causes the characteristic pressure and pain of an ear infection.*
+The canal that connects the middle ear to the upper throat and back of the nasal cavity – called the eustachian tube – controls the pressure inside the middle ear, making it equal with the air pressure outside the body.2 These tubes also move air and fluids between the ear and the throat.
+Ear infections can cause these tubes to become swollen, impacting their ability to regulate pressure and fluid movement.
+The American Academy of Family Physicians says this creates a build-up of fluid in the middle ear, and if bacteria or viral cells invade the fluid, this is what causes the pressure and pain of an ear infection.3

 Can ear infections lead to permanent hearing loss?

-However, if you or your child suffer from chronic ear infections, you may want to discuss the possibility of permanent hearing loss with your doctor.
-After the infection has cleared, a hearing exam will let you know for sure whether or not your child sustained any permanent damage.
+However, if you or your child suffers from chronic ear infections, you may want to discuss treatment options with your doctor.
+Chronic ear infections can heighten the risk of permanent hearing loss if the infection damages the eardrum, the bones of the ear or the hearing nerve.4 A hearing exam will let you know whether your hearing may have been affected by chronic ear infections.